sahil-awasthi/forkify/README.md

 ### Recipe application which can

--- 1 Search recipe
+1. Search recipe
--- 2 Bookmark any recipe
+2. Bookmark it
+3. Change ingredient required according to servings
--- 3 Upload custom recipe
+4. Upload custom made recipe

 ###### Using for portfolio purpose :link:[Sahil Awasthi](https://linktr.ee/sahilawasthi)